LukasLen/SecretSanta/README.md

 * Webroot is in the folder "root" (Or restrict access to the files not in root, however, setting the webroot to root is suggested.)
 * Check your "config.php" settings
-* Change the admins name, email, and password
+* Change the admin's name, email, and password
 * Remove test data

 ## Built With